 Once you have each trade listed, total them up and fill in your net capital gain or loss for the year at the bottom.

-For a detailed walkthrough of filling out Form 8949, check out this blog post: How To Report Cryptocurrency to the IRS with Form 8949.
+For a detailed walkthrough of Form 8949, check out this blog post: How To Report Cryptocurrency to the IRS.

 Unfortunately, ordinary income doesnʼt fall nicely onto one tax form as we saw with capital gains and Form 8949.